virginiapujols/2171-swen-610-01-04-Orange/docs/DesignDoc.md

   - Usernames must be unique and are not maintained when a user signs off.
 - As a Player, I want to see a list of Players I can challenge so I can challenge them to a game.
 - As a Player, I want to move pieces on my client so that I can take my turn and see the state of the game.
-  - Players can also undo moves before submitting them
+  - Players can also undo moves before submitting them.
 - As a System, I want to validate the legality of player moves and enforce American Checkers Rules so that the game can be played properly.
-- As a Player, I want to jumpo over the opponenet's piece so that I can capture it.
+- As a Player, I want to jump over the opponent's piece so that I can capture it.
 - As a Player, I want to reach the end of the board with my pieces so that they become kings and are more powerful.
-- As a Player, I want to be alerted when I have won a game so that I can know the game is over
+- As a Player, I want to be alerted when I have won a game so that I can know the game is over.

 ### Roadmap of Enhancements
 Time permitting, the following enhancements will be implemented:
   - A player can spectate other players' matches.
-  - A player can accept or deny another player's challenge to a game
+  - A player can accept or deny another player's challenge to a game.

 ## Application Domain
 This section describes the application domain.